Mohamed-sdz/JavaScript-Course-by-Clever-Programmer-/clj5ag5s5000009l8fe5p2jcx.md

 ---

 Welcome to my developer blog!
 Today, I'll delve into two powerful hooks in React: useEffect and useState.
 These hooks have revolutionized the way developers build applications by providing a more elegant and efficient approach to managing state and side effects.
-In this article, we'll discuss the features, benefits, and real-world examples of these hooks, highlighting why they are an excellent choice for building robust and scalable React applications.
+In this article, I'll discuss the features, benefits, and real-world examples of these hooks, highlighting why they are an excellent choice for building robust and scalable React applications.

 ## useState: Managing State Made Simple